About the subject matter of my blogs.

 ~ Jim Hammerle

-Jim Hammerle began ministering with David Wilkerson and Nicky Cruz, founding Teen Challenge Philadelphia.
-6 times pastoring a mission ship, 15 years with TV and radio, a retired businessman, Jim now helps feed Ugandan widows and orphans, helps Muslims find the Jesus who feeds them.
-He’s His banker and is privileged to give His money away, helping to build a Haiti orphanage and invest in USA lives.
+Jim Hammerle (1941-2017) began ministering with David Wilkerson and Nicky Cruz, founding Teen Challenge Philadelphia.
+6 times pastoring a mission ship, 15 years with TV and radio, a retired businessman, Jim helped feed Ugandan widows and orphans, and helped Muslims find the Jesus who fed them.
+He was His banker and was privileged to give His money away, helping to build a Haiti orphanage and invest in USA lives.
+Jim passed away on May 23, 2017 to be with the LORD.